newrelic/elixir_agent/README.md

 #### Disabling

-If you want to disable the New Relic's agent, you can do it in two different ways:
+If you want to disable the agent, you can do it in two different ways:

 * Application config: `config :new_relic_agent, license_key: nil`
 * Environment variables: `NEW_RELIC_HARVEST_ENABLED=false`